cssaneesh/sapling_eghats/README.md

 _Find below the description of the data and scripts used in this study_

 ## Data
 1. `seedling.dat.csv` encompasses information related to seedlings in various sites.
-This data set is used in _Script1_ and _Script2_.
+This data set is used for _Q1_ and _Q2_.
 The data set includes the following columns:

       1. **Treatment:** The type of treatment applied.
       2. **Village:** The specific village where the observation was made.